kazimkazam/todo-app/README.md

 ## https://kazimkazam-todo-app.netlify.app

-Please, make sure to wait a while (10s-20s should be enough) before starting to use the website, otherwise any requests will fail.
-This is related with the server needing some time to wake up and fulfill any received requests.
+Please, make sure to wait a while (10s should be more than enough) before starting to use the website, otherwise any requests will fail.
+This is related with the server needing some time to wake up and start to fulfill any received requests.

 ## Table of Contents